prahaladbelavadi/codahale.com/_posts/2016-01-30-a-small-nice-thing.md

 \left[\begin{array}{ccc}5 & 7 & 9\end{array}\right]
 \]`

-In most programming languages I've used this is a simple task from a purely syntactic perspective, but syntactic complexity is often misleading.
+From a purely syntactic perspective, this is usually simple task, but syntactic complexity is often misleading.
 When learning a new programming language, I often stop to consider how many concepts would need to be explained to a novice familiar with the underlying domain.

 ### O, Complexity!